-are outlined in the Abortion Act 1967 (which provides that abortion can only be performed under specific grounds).
+specific grounds).
 Without this legal safeguard, under this amendment, sex-selective abortion would be expressly permitted.

-- 3. There would be no legal restrictions on places where abortions could be performed.9 - 4.
+- 3. There would be no legal restrictions on places where abortions could be performed, - Without the legal safeguards in the Abortion Act 1967, there would be no abortion legislation governing abortion pills being given out in schools; performed in school nurse clinics; a proliferation of private abortion clinics; telemed abortions; pharmacists providing abortion pills over the counter.9 - 4.
 A doctor would not be required to participate in an abortion procedure.
 Healthcare assistants, nurses, and pharmacists could carry out abortions. - 5.
-There would be no legal requirement that two doctors must certify an abortion.10 - 6.
+There would be no legal requirement that two doctors must certify an abortion.
+10 - 6.
 There would be no legal provision protecting medical professionals' freedom of conscience with regard to abortion.
 This could result in doctors and other healthcare professionals being forced into choosing between performing an abortion or leaving their profession.11 - The Abortion Act (s.
 4) provides conscientious objection rights for medical professionals.
 Without this safeguard, doctors, nurses, or other healthcare professionals could be forced to perform abortions or leave their profession.
 They could also be forced to be complicit in the abortion process by having to refer to another doctor who would do a termination (e.g. Victoria, Australia a doctor was investigated for not referring for a sex-selective abortion.)12 - 7.
 The situation would likely allow for far greater abuses than have already occurred under the current law. - Already within our current legal framework we have seen doctors pre-signing abortion forms,13 sex-selective abortions being offered,14 live babies being left to die following abortions that have gone wrong15 and children with minor disabilities, such as cleft palate, being aborted.16 - In this context, where the current law is supposed to be preventing such appalling practices, the thought of allowing abortion on demand and removing legal safeguards is seriously worrying. - 8.
 'Decriminalisation' would put women in greater danger.
-As Lord Morrow noted during a debate on repealing section 58, "the repeal of Section 58 means that the provision of abortion becomes legal in any context ...Thus, extraordinarily, backstreet abortions, with all the attendant safety concerns for women, will be de facto legal."17
+As Lord Morrow noted during a debate on repealing section 58 in Northern Ireland, "the repeal of Section 58 means that the provision of abortion becomes legal in any context ...Thus, extraordinarily, backstreet abortions, with all the attendant safety concerns for women, will be de facto legal."
+17